kindofwhat/playground-1hez1o33/speed-of-innovation.md

 Kotlin has some other advanced features.
 One of the most interessting ones are [smart casts](https://kotlinlang.org/docs/reference/typecasts.html).

+Try to initialize the var x once as String and once as Int.
+The Kotlin compiler is intelligent enough to cast to the respective type

 ```kotlin runnable
 // { autofold